Do a virtual tour of the hospital prior to delivery

 What to expect at your visits

 During your pregnancy you will be offered many routine tests that can let you know about the health of your baby.
-Below is a brief description of what to expect during your visits until delivery.
+Below is a brief description of what pregnancy services expectant mothers should expect during the prenatal visits leading up to delivery.